vitaly-t/pg-promise/README.md

 ```

 IMPORTANT: Do not override any of the predefined functions or properties in the protocol,
-as it will break your access object.
+as it may break your access object.

 It is best to extend the protocol by adding whole entity repositories to it as shown
 in the following example.